Stvdputten/DeathStarBench/socialNetwork/openshift/README.md

 #### View Jaeger traces

-Use `kubectl -n social-network get svc jaeger-out` to get the NodePort of jaeger service.
+Use `oc -n social-network get svc jaeger-out` to get the NodePort of jaeger service.

  View Jaeger traces by accessing `http://<node-ip>:<NodePort>`